leonlolleonlol/DiscordPrototype/README.md

 ### 3. Role-Based User Permissions

 - **Admin Role:**
-  - Can create and delete channels.
+  - Can create and delete group chat channels.
+  - Can modify the permissions of existing users by making them into admins.
+  - Can discipline users by muting or banning them from the server.
+  - Can modify the group chat's settings (i.e. profile picture, chat name, etc.)
   - Can moderate messages by deleting inappropriate content.
 - **Member Role:**
   - Can join and participate in channels.